onivoro/nodejs-cli-starter/readme.md

 1. *command line*: `npm link`

-Now you can run your program on the command line.
+1. Run your program on the command line.